pyeventsourcing/eventsourcing/README.md

 ## Synopsis

-The example below uses the library's new declarative syntax to define an event sourced aggregate called `World`.
+The example below uses the library's declarative syntax (new in v9.0) to define an event sourced aggregate called `World`.
 The `World` class uses the `Aggregate` class and the `event` decorator from the `eventsourcing.domain` module.
 The `World` class has a command method `make_it_so()` which triggers an